Joadevy/my-code-snippets/README.md

 # my code snippets

-It's my repository to store some of the algorithms and snippets of code that I did to improve my JS skills.
+It's my repository to store some of the algorithms and snippets of code that I did to improve my coding skills.

 ## Documentation